AntiMoron/connect-file/README.md

 This plugin is supposed to make a stream connect with file contents or strings.

 use
 ```shell
 sudo npm install --save-dev connect-file
 ```
+to install

 ## How to use
-when trying to access
+when trying to copy content of file or just javascript string.
 ```javascript
 var concat = require('gulp-concat')
 var connectFile = require('connect-file')